 As I started to become more and more interested in understanding the neurophysiology of pain, I earned a Doctorate Degree in Australia, at Western Sydney University.
 My studies focussed on understanding the role of stress and changes in cortisol levels in people who transit from acute to chronic non-specific low back pain.

 Following my Ph.D., I completed the course on “Pain management: putting cognitive-behavioral therapy skills into practice” at The Pain Management Research Institute (University of Sydney) and I participated in the “ACT for Chronic Pain” workshop with Dr. Lance McCracken and other short courses and webinars via the UK Physiotherapy Pain Association (PPA), which I'm a member of.

-I worked as a Specialist Physiotherapist in the NHS at one of the UK’s national Pain Management Units, at St Thomas' Hospital in London where I trained in Acceptance and Commitment Therapy (ACT) for pain management.
+Between 2019-2021, I worked as a Specialist Physiotherapist in the NHS at one of the UK’s national Pain Management Units, at St Thomas' Hospital in London where I trained as a Pain Therapist in Acceptance and Commitment Therapy (ACT).

-Recently, I have completed a programme with Dr. Elaine Aron (the renowned researcher on sensory processing sensitivity) on “Psychotherapy and the Highly Sensitive Person” and I have qualified as an HSP-Knowledgeable Professional and listed on her website at https://hsperson.com/therapists/seeking-an-hsp-knowledgeable-therapist/uk/.
+In 2021 I completed a programme with Dr. Elaine Aron (the renowned researcher on sensory processing sensitivity) on “Psychotherapy and the Highly Sensitive Person” and I have qualified as an HSP-Knowledgeable Professional and listed on her website at https://hsperson.com/therapists/seeking-an-hsp-knowledgeable-therapist/uk/.

 In the last couple of years, my interests have moved towards understanding further the role of trauma, and how high levels of stress negatively impact on the body and nervous system, and I am now following the latest theories and models in my practice.

 Since 2021 I have been working as an independent Specialist Physiotherapist and self-management coach, and I deliver sessions internationally remotely and face to face in central London at: